JingchaoZhang/JingchaoZhang.github.io/_posts/2026-02-15-IB vs Ethernet Fine-Tuning at Scale.md

 });
 </script>

 The per-GPU chart (log scale) reveals the scaling story clearly.
 For the 7B dense model, InfiniBand maintains ~8,100–8,200 tok/s per GPU from 1 to 4 nodes — **near-perfect linear scaling** — with only a 3.7% dip at 8 nodes.
-The MoE model follows the same pattern at lower absolute throughput (~1,400 tok/s per GPU on IB), reflecting the heavier per-token computation of the 46.7B-parameter architecture.
+The 72B dense model shows lower per-GPU throughput (~571 tok/s at 2 nodes) due to its heavier per-layer computation, dropping to 472 tok/s at 8 nodes (17% loss) as the larger collectives stress even the RDMA fabric.
+The MoE model follows a similar pattern at ~1,400 tok/s per GPU on IB.

-On Ethernet, both models collapse: Qwen 7B from 8,154 to ~300 tok/s per GPU, Mixtral MoE from 1,454 to just 23–25 tok/s per GPU.
-The MoE collapse is more severe (98.3% loss vs. 96.4%) because the larger total parameter count amplifies network stalls relative to the useful compute.
+On Ethernet, all three models collapse.
+Qwen 7B drops from 8,154 to ~300 tok/s per GPU.
+The 72B model is the most extreme: just 12–13 tok/s per GPU across all scales — a **97.7% loss** in utilization.
+Mixtral MoE lands at 23–25 tok/s per GPU.
+The 72B and MoE collapses are more severe than the 7B's because their larger collective payloads amplify network stalls relative to useful compute.

 ### IB-to-ETH Speedup